 High-intensity interval training makes muscle cells more adaptable

-Diet and lifestyle 4. okt 2022 3 min Associate Professor Morten Hostrup Written by Kristian Sjøgren
+Health and Wellness 4. okt 2022 3 min Associate Professor Morten Hostrup Written by Kristian Sjøgren

 Different types of exercise have different effects on how muscle cells express proteins.
 New research shows how a few weeks of high-intensity interval training affects protein regulation and what this may mean for how adaptable the muscle cells are.
 A researcher involved in the study say that the discovery might also be useful in understanding the beneficial effects of exercise in various diseases, including type 2 diabetes and muscular dystrophy.